curious-pm/AzureAiConnectivity/README.md

 ## Expected Output Example

-When interacting with the chatbot, you should expect responses like the following:

 **Input:** "Tell me about AI"

-**Output:** "AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines."
+**Output:** "AI stands for Artificial Intelligence, which enables machines to mimic human intelligence."

 ---

 ## Common Issues & Troubleshooting

-1. **Invalid API Key Error:**
+1. **Invalid API Key:**
-   - Ensure your API credentials are correctly added to `.streamlit/secrets.toml`.
+   - Double-check credentials in `.streamlit/secrets.toml`.

-2. **ModuleNotFoundError:**
+2. **Missing Modules:**
-   - Run `pip install -r req.txt` to install the required dependencies.
+   - Install required packages using `pip install -r requirements.txt`.

-3. **Streamlit App Not Loading:**
+3. **App Not Running:**
-   - Check if the correct port is open and the app is running using `streamlit run app.py`.
+   - Ensure the correct command is used: `streamlit run app.py`.

-4. **Slow Response Time:**
+4. **Slow Responses:**
-   - Reduce `max_tokens` or adjust model parameters for better performance.
+   - Try reducing `max_tokens` in the API request.

 ---

 ## Security Considerations

-- **Never share your API keys publicly.**
+- **Do not share your API keys.**
-- Use environment variables for storing sensitive data when deploying.
+- Use environment variables for secure deployment.
-- Regularly rotate API keys to prevent unauthorized access.
+- Regularly change API keys for better security.

 ---